Afghanistan Situation

 What is the situation in Afghanistan?

 The last four decades have brought waves of conflict and instability to Afghanistan, but many have never experienced anything as deeply worrying as the present humanitarian crisis.
-The economy has collapsed, and prices have skyrocketed.
-Some regions have been hit by drought, others by flooding and the recent earthquakes.
-Hunger is widespread and many areas are on the verge of famine.
+Natural disasters, including droughts, flooding and earthquakes, are exacerbating poverty and food insecurity.
+Human rights are increasingly curtailed, especially for women and girls.

 How is aid getting into the country?